 I brought everything back to the hotel and we indulged in the deliciousness.
 We then decided that we couldn’t leave San Antonio without seeing the Alamo, especially since it was across the street from our hotel so we spent some time there, before heading to meet a friend for lunch at Acenar (a sister restaurant to Rosario’s).
 I had Tacos a la Parilla which are tacos with pineapple on them!
 Such a brilliant flavor combination!

 We then walked over to the Blue Star Arts Complex and grabbed coffees at Halcyon.
 I loved this spot and would love to go back for food.
-The menu looks amazing!
-But the coffees were delicious.
+The menu looks amazing and the coffees were delicious.
 We roamed a bit more, then grabbed drinks and snacks at Blue Star Brewery.
 This place has a great patio, a great atmosphere, and a great vibe.
 It was a great way to spend a low key afternoon.